Joannebjomy/L-FRACTAL-SYSTEM-PYTHON/README.md

 *Principle:*

-Instead of drawing a pattern which can be drawn only continuously this allows the users to widen their patterns the turtle saves its position when it encounters \[ and goes back to its position when it reads ] allowing the user to make tree like patterns
+Instead of a pattern which can be drawn continuously this feature allows the users to widen their range of patterns,the turtle saves its position when it encounters [ and goes back to its position when it reads ] allowing the user to make tree like patterns

 ## How it actually works (the logic)